vert-x/mod-lang-php/README.md

 A NetClient can be configured to automatically retry connecting or reconnecting to the server in the event that it cannot connect or has lost its connection.
-This is done by invoking the functions `setReconnectAttempts` and `setReconnectInterval`:
+This is done by invoking the functions `reconnectAttempts` and `reconnectInterval`:

 ```php
 $client = Vertx::createNetClient();